 From fiscal years 1975 to 1982, staffing levels in top management headquarters organizations fluctuated for a variety of reasons.
-The major reasons were changes in the definition of management headquarters, reductions in personnel, and transfers of programs (see enc.
+The major reasons were changes in the definition of in take (Averageneiterbackerberlageneiter die eine management headquarters, reductions in personnel, and transfers of programs (see enc.
 II, p.
 5).